Skip to content

 Choose Slab if you need...

-• Simple internal wiki for small teams (under 50 people) with minimal enterprise requirements
+• A simple, low-friction internal wiki for teams of up to 10–50 people with minimal governance requirements

 Zendesk Guide